 Image credit Entertainment Weekly; Universal Pictures

-Trend 2.
-Right out of the 60's cartoon "The Jetson's", autonomous vehicles are no longer science fiction.
+2. Right out of the 60's cartoon "The Jetson's", autonomous vehicles are no longer science fiction.
 Companies like Ehang, a Chinese company who have developed the EHANG184 autonomous aerial vehicle (AAV) have already built flying prototypes, prototypes that have already successfully flown passengers to various waypoints.
 Uber has jumped into the fray and announced, "Uber Air", a concept vehicle (AAV) that will deliver aerial rideshare services by 2024.
 Even Airbus and Audi have joined the race and announced they will have their own electric passenger drone ready for the market in 2023.
 Expect to see more companies enter this space, which is expected to grow exponentially in the coming decade.
-Given the growth and venture capital being thrown at these ventures, it's impossible that AAV's will not become commonplace, and consequently, you'll begin to see a shift in mindset regarding the need for parking, or at a minimum, a sharp change in the ratio between units and parking spaces.
+Given the growth and venture capital being thrown at these ventures, it's impossible that AAV's will not become commonplace, and as a consequence, you'll begin to see a shift in mindset regarding the need for parking facilities, or at a minimum, a sharp change in the ratio between units and parking spaces.

 By 2030, as autonomous vehicles take to the air, expect to see a rising number of announcements of high rise housing and mixed-use developments designed and built with both a limited number of parking spaces and drone-ports, while in other developments, zero parking spaces for "traditional" vehicles.